maxvonbuelow/harry/README.md

 * Compress a PLY file losslessly: `./harry in.ply out.hry`
 * Compress a PLY file with 14 bit quantization: `./harry in.ply out.hry -l1 -q14`
 * Compress a OBJ file with 14 bit quantization for positions and 10 bits for normals: `./harry in.ply out.hry -l0 -q14 -l1 -q10`
-* Decompress to a PLY file: `./harry in.hry out.hry`
+* Decompress to a PLY file: `./harry in.hry out.ply`

 Please note that PLY faces will be stored in attribute list 0 and vertices in attribute list 1.
 OBJ positions will be stored in attribute list 0, followed by texture coordinates and normals for each region.